 - Accept change.
 I had a plan for what I wanted the kids to paint and how.
 But they have ideas of their own and it turned out GREAT!

 While painting canvases, we also let the kids switch out having their faces painted.
 We had Rachel from Cloud 9 Face Painting at our party.
-She did Wesley’s birthday party last year, and we KNEW we had to have her back… especially with an art themed party.
+She did Wesley’s birthday party last year, and we KNEW we had to have her back… especially with an art-themed party.
 She’s amazing.
 5+ stars.
-She is awesome with the kids, welcomes the adults to have their faces painted, is super creative, and just overall great at what she does.
-She will always be my go to for all face painting fun!
+She is awesome with the kids, welcomes the adults to have their faces painted, is super creative, and is just overall great at what she does.
+She will always be my go-to for all face painting fun!

-I also set up a make-shift photo booth for everyone to play around with!
+I also set up a make-shift photo booth with fun props for everyone to play around with!